erikanagamine/autonomousdatabase/readme.md

 # 7. Loading data to ADW Using Database Actions: Data Lake (Object Storage)

 On SQL Developer Web, we will load data from files load into object storage.
 This activity needs an auth token.
+This auth token can be the same as used in the previous task.

 ## Generate a token to connect your database with files on bucket